 - Once you collected all the necessary documentation (including things like your “Einbürgerungstest”, proof of language ability, etc), you can go and formally lodge your naturalisation application at the naturalisation office.
-Please note that all English documentation (from SA for example) have to be duly translated in German.
+Please note that all English documentation (from SA for example) has to be duly translated into German.

 - The naturalisation office will then process your application – this can take between 6 and 12 months.

 - Once your application for naturalisation has been approved in principle, you will get a letter from the naturalisation office that confirms that you are eligible for German Citizenship through naturalisation.

 This letter will also confirm which prerequisites you have to comply with before you will be awarded German citizenship – this normally indicates that you have to renounce your South African citizenship.

 - With the confirmation of eligibility for German citizenship through naturalisation (“Einbürgerungszusicherung”) you can apply to renounce your South African citizenship from the SA Consulate/Embassy.

 This document needs to be translated into English before you can apply for renunciation.
 The processing time for the SA Embassy/Consulate takes around 9-12 months.

 - During the time that your renunciation application is being processed by the South African authorities, your South African documentation (passport, etc) remains valid and can be used for travel.